nizamuddinsangram/Global-Gurus-client-public-10/README.md

 - **Interactive Elements:** Engages users with [examples of interactive elements like quizzes, forums, or tools].
 - **Accessibility:** Complies with web accessibility standards to ensure usability for everyone.

+## Tourist Spots

+- \*\*Our website focuses on these amazing destinations in Southeast Asia:

+- \*\*Bangladesh: Explore the Sundarban mangrove forest, Cox’s Bazar (the longest sea beach in the world), and Saint Martin’s Island.
+- \*\*Thailand: Discover the vibrant city of Bangkok, the historic temples in Chiang Mai, and the stunning Phi Phi Islands.
+- \*\*Indonesia: Experience the beauty of Bali, visit the ancient Borobudur Temple, and explore the breathtaking Raja Ampat Islands.
+- \*\*Malaysia: Visit Kuala Lumpur's iconic Petronas Towers, enjoy the beaches of Langkawi, and explore the Cameron Highlands.
+- \*\*Vietnam: Cruise through the stunning Ha Long Bay, explore the bustling Ho Chi Minh City, and visit the ancient town of Hoi An.

 ## Get In Touch

 If you have any questions or feedback, feel free to [contact us/contact me] at [contact information].

 Thank you for visiting!

+- i use 3 package

+1. React-simple-typewriter
+2. React Awesome reveal
+3. React-tooltip